 33. Inspire someone with 10 life lessons in food

-Maybe you lost 50 pounds, or you discovered how the food on your plate affects your mood, sleep, or overall health.
+Maybe you learned how to maintain a healthy weight, or you discovered how the food on your plate affects your mood, sleep, or overall health.
 Don’t keep your success a secret!

 34. Summarize your experience of 30 days on a specific diet